Mottramlabs/MQTT-Power-Sensor/README.md

 I have included the Gerber files for the PCB layout and the source files for Kicad.
 There maybe issues with the custom libraries I used if so I will unload those lib files also.

+20th March 2020
+Included are the case design files.
+The case was designed using Freecad.